mlibrary/umich-lib-ui/README.md

 ### 1. Boostrap Lerna

-All dependencies get linked for cross-component development
+All dependencies get linked for cross-component and package development
 ```sh
 npm run bootstrap
 ```